jonase/learndatalogtoday/resources/chapters/chapter-0.md

 # Extensible Data Notation

-In datomic, a datalog query is written in
+In Datomic, a Datalog query is written in
 [extensible data notation (edn)](http://edn-format.org).
-Edn is a data format similar to JSON but:
+Edn is a data format similar to JSON, but it:

 * is extensible with user defined value types,
 * has more base types,
-* is a subset of [Clojure] (http://clojure.org) data.
+* is a subset of [Clojure](http://clojure.org) data.

-Edn consists of
+Edn consists of:

 * Numbers: `42`, `3.14159`
 * Strings: `"This is a string"`